juanmaurente/ECommerce-Site/README.md

 ###About the process

 Starting from a basic structure Heading/Main/Footer, I tried to identify each component of the site beforehand as well as some expected behaviour.
 Once I had the basic idea I designed the different pages I wanted to reach (Product gallery and Product page).
-Then starting from functional components I started to develop the site, considering also its responsiveness from the beginning.
+Then starting from functional components I started to develop the site, considering also its responsiveness from the beginning...

 ### Some issues found: